 Getting the Transfer Right the First Time

 Operator requirements are not arbitrary.
 They are also not transparent.
-The right pathway depends on the size of the interest.
-It depends on the state of the title.
-And it depends on which operator holds the royalties.
+The right pathway depends on the size of the interest, the state of the title, and which operator holds the royalties.

 The Daughtrey Law Firm focuses exclusively on representing Texas landowners and mineral owners.
 If an operator is holding your royalties in suspense, the first step is knowing what will actually satisfy that company for your interest.